Rose Amal: Research

-Throughout her career, Amal's work has been focused on "fine particle aggregation, photocatalysis, nanoparticle synthesis" and their applications in areas such as the control of water pollution and air quality, clean energy technologies and biotechnology.
+Throughout her career, Alma's work has been focused on "fine particle aggregation, photocatalysis, nanoparticle synthesis" and their applications in areas such as the control of water pollution and air quality, clean energy technologies and biotechnology.
 She is particularly interested in designing nanomaterials and engineering systems for solar and chemical energy conversion applications.
 Some of her most cited works include a review on the role of nanoparticles in photocatalysis and a study on a bismuth vanadate-reduced graphene oxide composite for enhanced photoelectrochemical water splitting.

 The short citation made in the year of Amal's election to Fellowship of the Australian Academy of Science stated:

 Professor Amal is a world leader in photocatalysis.
 Her photocatalysis research addresses the core issues of energy and water, two highly critical resources in Australian as well as worldwide.
 Her research provides an ultimately clean solution by efficiently harnessing solar energy to purify water or/and generate H2.
 In particular, her highly active, stable and recyclable photocatlysts [sic] have paved the way for the sustainable use of photocatalysis in large industrial scale water treatment plants.
 Held in the highest regard nationally and internationally, her passion for both science and engineering has let [sic] to creating critical scientific knowledge and delivering significant engineering outcomes.